systemed/tilemaker/docs/RELATIONS.md

 ## Relations

 Tilemaker has (as yet not complete) support for reading relations in the Lua process scripts.
-This means you can support route and boundary relations when creating your vector tiles.
+This means you can support objects like route relations when creating your vector tiles.

 Note that relation support is in its early stages and behaviour may change between point versions.

 ### Multipolygon relations

-Multipolygon relations are supported natively by tilemaker; you do not need to write special Lua code for them.
-When a multipolygon is read, tilemaker constructs the geometry as normal, and passes the tags to `way_function` just as it would a simple area.
+Multipolygon and boundary relations are supported natively by tilemaker; you do not need to write special Lua code for them.
+When a multipolygon or boundary is read, tilemaker constructs the geometry as normal, and passes the tags to `way_function` just as it would a simple area.

 ### Reading relation memberships